 A simple solution for e-commerce is needed!

-If you don't want to upset or even lose your British customers, you have to face these new circumstances.
-There are different solutions - the one that suits you is also included!
+If you want to participate in the growth market of Great Britain as an EU trader or Swiss online trader, or if you don't want to annoy or lose British customers, you have to face these new circumstances.
+There are various solutions - the right one for you is also available!

 Do you mainly send parcels with a value of less than £ 135?
-Then the new solution is attractive for shipments up to this value.
-Because it allows you to deliver to your British consumers in the usual courteous manner.
+Then the new solution for shipments up to this value is attractive.
+Because it allows you to deliver to your British customers in a new way or as obligingly as before.

-How can Swiss online traders take advantage of this simplified customs clearance and VAT solution?
+How can Swiss online traders specifically take advantage of this simplified customs clearance and VAT solution?

-For shipments up to £135, the online shop or the selling platform has to register for VAT and apply for UK EORI number.
-After that, the items can be sent by normal mail and with appropriate electronic ITMATT/EAD data on the item.
+For shipments up to £135, the online shop itself or its selling platform can register in the UK and apply for a UK EORI number.
+After that, the items can be sent to the recipient by normal post and with the corresponding electronic ITMATT/EAD data on the item.

-However, a customs declaration (CN22) on the harmonized label remains necessary.
-The consignments are transported by Swiss Post to Great Britain, where they pass through customs and the customs authorities carry out a comparison between the sender and an existing EORI number.
-Items up to £135 from senders with a British EORI number pass through customs duty-free and are handed over directly to the delivery service.
+However, a customs declaration (CN22) on the Harmonised Label remains necessary.
+The items are transported by Swiss Post to the United Kingdom, where they pass through customs and customs carries out the comparison between the sender and an existing EORI number.
+Items up to £135 from senders with a UK EORI number pass through customs duty-free and are handed over directly to delivery.

-The mail order company or platform reports the relevant VAT charges to HMRC on a monthly or quarterly basis and pays them directly.
-The recipient receives the shipment without delay or additional charges.
-In this way you increase the shopping experience and the satisfaction of your customers!
+The mail order company or platform reports the relevant VAT duties to HMRC on a monthly or quarterly basis and pays them directly.
+The recipient receives the item without any delay or additional charges.
+This way you increase the shopping experience and the satisfaction of your customers!

-Limitations of the simplified customs and VAT solution
+Einschränkungen der vereinfachten Zoll- und Mehrwertsteuer-Lösung für den Onlinehandel Restrictions of the simplified customs and VAT solution for online trade

-This solution only applies to items up to a maximum value of £ 135.
-But please note: it does not apply to parcels containing products subject to excise duty!
+This solution only applies to shipments up to a maximum value of £ 135.
+But beware: it does not apply to parcels containing products subject to excise duty!

-Such products include tobacco, cigarettes and alcohol.
-Such consignments are subject to excise duty irrespective of their value.
-Customs controls issue the corresponding invoice to the consignee.
+Such products are, for example, tobacco, cigarettes and alcohol.
+Such consignments are subject to excise duty regardless of their value.
+Customs controls issue the corresponding invoice to the recipient.

 Next steps for your e-commerce business?

-In order to take advantage of this opportunity and potential, you need to prepare yourself for the upcoming Brexit.
-We support you in this and help you with further information on the registration process, the ITMATT/EAD data and of course with other valuable tips and tricks.
+We will support you and help you with further information on the registration process, the ITMATT/EAD data and of course with other valuable tips and tricks.